 After high school I moved to Berlin to do my community service in a youth club and hostel.
 Before going to university, I visited East Africa for the first time – a “safari” with a lasting legacy.
 Together with my friend Thomas Bopp, I founded the not-for-profit organisation Freundeskreis Uganda e.V.
 It partners with projects in the social and health sectors in Uganda and, in the meantime, counts more than 100 members.

 In Heidelberg and Leuven, I studied for a Bachelor’s degree in Political Science and Public Law.
 By the time I graduated, I had been involved in politics for ten years.
-Faced with the decision to enter politics full time, I decided to do a postgraduate degree in International Studies instead.
+Facing the decision to enter politics full time, I decided to do a postgraduate degree in International Studies instead.
 For my Master’s my path led me first to Oslo, then to Stellenbosch in South Africa.
-This time of my life was very formative – in terms of both my personal development and political thought.
+This time of my life was very formative – both personally and in terms of my political thought.

 After my Master’s, I returned to Europe and worked in the European Parliament in Brussels.
 In 2015, I embarked on PhD studies in the School of International Relations at the University of St Andrews.
 Under the supervision of Professor Ian Taylor and funded by the Economic and Social Research Council and the Friedrich Ebert Foundation, I researched the political economy of Chinese-funded transport infrastructure in Tanzania and Zambia.